frappe/frappe_docs/frappe_docs/www/docs/user/en/core/search.md

 # Search

-Searching in Frappe is managed by soon to be deprecated "Global Search" utilites, it will be replaced with the newly introduced [Search](https://github.com/frappe/frappe/blob/develop/frappe/search) module in Frappe.
+Searching in Frappe is managed by the [Search](https://github.com/frappe/frappe/blob/develop/frappe/search) module.
 It is a wrapper for [Whoosh](https://pypi.org/project/Whoosh/) a full text search library written in Python.

 You can extend the `FullTextSearch` class to create a search class for a specific requirement.
 For example the [`WebsiteSearch`](https://github.com/frappe/frappe/blob/develop/frappe/search/website_search) is a wrapper for indexing public facing web pages and exposing a search.